shimmeringbee/zstack/README.md

 ## Background

-Z-Stack is a Zigbee Stack made available by Texas Instruments for use on their CC253X 2.4Ghz SOC processors.
-This library implements a Zigbee Network Processor that is capable of controlling a Z-Stack implementation, specifically it supports the CC253X series of Zigbee sniffers flashed with the [zigbee2mqtt](https://www.zigbee2mqtt.io/getting_started/flashing_the_cc2531.html) Z-Stack coordinator firmware.
+Z-Stack is a Zigbee Stack made available by Texas Instruments for use on their CC 2.4Ghz SOC processors.
+This library implements a Zigbee Network Processor that is capable of controlling a Z-Stack implementation, specifically it supports the CC series of Zigbee sniffers flashed with the [zigbee2mqtt](https://www.zigbee2mqtt.io/getting_started/flashing_the_cc2531.html) Z-Stack coordinator firmware.

 More information about Z-Stack is available from [Texas Instruments](https://www.ti.com/tool/Z-STACK) directly or from